Allmendinger gets another road-course win in Portland debut - WHIZ News

-Allmendinger raced to his Xfinity-record eighth victory on a road course and 12th overall series win.
+Allmendinger led just six overall laps in his Xfinity-record eighth road-course victory and 12th overall series win.
 He crossed the finish line in the Kaulig Racing Chevrolet 2.879 seconds in front of Myatt Snider.

+“Once we got back up front there, I said in my mind that with everything I had done to cause us to lose this race, I was going to do everything I could to win it,” said Allmendinger, who started from the back after engine issues the day before, then went off the slippery course numerous times.

 The 75-lap race on the 12-turn, 1.97-mile permanent road course north of downtown started in heavy rain, resulting in slippery conditions.
 It was first NASCAR event in the region in 22 years, and a rare stand-alone event for the second-tier national series.